da667/Autosnort/README.txt

 1. Edit the full_autosnort.conf file to reflect your installation requirements.
 At a minimum you will need to provide a password for the ROOT mysql user and the SNORT mysql user and finally a valid oink code for snort.org.
 By default, the config file will install mysql, httpd, snorby, snort, barnyard2 and init/systemd scripts.
 Snort will run on eth1.
 If you wish to change the default settings, the configuration file has tons of comments to help you along the way.
 There is a separate full_autosnort.conf for each operating system.
 2. Run autosnort-ubuntu-mm-dd-yyyy.sh script.
 By default, all of the files necessary to run autosnort are in the same directory.
 At a minimum, the script requires full_autosnort.conf, snortbarn (init/systemd script) and the interface install script (for example, autosnorby-ubuntu) to be in the SAME directory.
 By default, all the files required are in the same directory.
 Note: If you are installing aanval, you will also need the aanvalbpu (init/systemd script) to be in the same directory as well.
+If you are installing sguil, the initsguil init script must also be present.
 3. Run the autosnort-os-mm-dd-yyyy.sh script:
 as root:
 bash autosnort-os-mm-dd-yyyy.sh